 The plant is quite brittle, so you may find a stem gets broken off by accident; if this happens, it is an ideal opportunity for you to have a go at propagating your own.
 Ideally, this should be done in Spring when the plant is actively growing; although it can be done at other times of the year, it will produce roots quicker in the spring.

 Take your stem, if it has been broken off, then trim the end so it is a clean cut.
 Leave it in a sunny spot for 2 days to dry out a little.
 Then all you need to do is push the stem in Cacti compost deep enough, so it doesn’t easily fall out of the pot and firm the compost around it.
 All you need to do then is treat it like a fully grown plant and water it when it is dry.

 They are so easy to propagate that just pushing it into a pot and giving it some water every couple of weeks, you will see roots appear in a few weeks, and in only a few months, you will have another trailing Burro’s Tail for your house or to give away as a present.

 Origin: Southern Mexico

 Names: Burro’s Tail or Donkey Tail (common).
 Sedum morganianum (botanical/scientific) .

 Max Growth (approx): Height: 20cm (8in) Spread: 50cm (20in).

 Burro’s Tail Plant Care

-Watering: They are a succulent which requires very little watering.
+They are a succulent that requires very little watering.
 Only water when the compost feels dry, roughly every 2-3 weeks on average.